Sean Plott

-Sean Saintmichael Plott (born June 27, 1986), better known as Day[9], is an American esports commentator, player, event host, and game designer.
+Sean Saintmichael Plott (born June 27, 1986), better known as Day[9], is an American esports commentator, player, event host, streamer and game designer.
 Plott is best known for his contributions in the professional StarCraft scene, where he regularly appeared first as a player and later as a commentator and host at various tournaments for the game for many years.
 He has also played other competitive games such as Magic: The Gathering, Hearthstone, and Dota 2.
 For the latter, Plott co-hosted The International 2017, the game's premier tournament.

 Biography

 Plott grew up in Leawood, Kansas, was raised Catholic and attended Rockhurst High School.
 During this time, he and his brother Nicolas "Tasteless" Plott began playing StarCraft: Brood War.
 After graduating high school, he attended Harvey Mudd College in Claremont, California, where he graduated with an undergraduate degree in mathematics.
 After college, Plott attended the University of Southern California in Los Angeles earning a Master of Fine Arts in interactive media in May 2011.
-In 2014 Plott was featured in Forbes Magazine's 30 Under 30.
+In 2014 Plott was featured in Forbes 30 Under 30.